Belfast School Of Theology

 2. Demonstrate knowledge and critical understanding of skills required in collaborative work and ministryÂ

-5. Apply principles of reflective practice and communicate results in a structured clear mannerÂ
+5. Apply principles of ongoing reflective practice and communicate results in a structured clear mannerÂ

 Indicative Module ContentÂ